Weeda-Dev/UserAPIChallenge/README.md

 UsersAPI/Controllers/API/UsersController.cs

 # Getting Started
-Please 'Set as a StartUp Project' on UsersAPI project and run the project on IIS Express
+Please 'Set as a StartUp Project' on 'UsersAPI' project and run the project on IIS Express

 I have provided Postman Collection as a sample on how to run each request.
 Please use Postman to open the colloection.